 Nov 13, 2015|

 Once you have made the wonderful decision to visit Patagonia, your first question will likely be how should I explore the region?
 With Patagonia located in both the Southern region of Chile and Argentina, you have plenty of different options.
-Depending on the destinations, time frame and activities you are interested in will dictate whether you should travel by land, cruise ship, or both!
+Depending on the destinations, the time frame, and activities you are interested in will dictate whether you should travel by land, cruise ship, or both!
 I personally recommend combining a Patagonia land package and cruise to see the best highlights of Patagonia.
-Click here to see our top Patagonia Tours.

 Explore the vast and wild landscapes of Patagonia, get started today!

 Mentioned in this article